Dover: Road

 Dover's main communications artery, the A2 road replicates two former routes, connecting the town with Canterbury.
 The Roman road was followed for centuries until, in the late 18th century, it became a toll road.
 Stagecoaches were operating: one description stated that the journey took all day to reach London, from 4 am to being "in time for supper".

 The other main roads, travelling west and east, are the A20 to Folkestone and thence the M20 to London, and the A258 through Deal to Sandwich.

 In December 2020, a long line of freight trucks formed due to sudden border closures with France, because of new strains of COVID-19 within the United Kingdom.

 Rail

 The railway reached Dover from two directions: the South Eastern Railway's main line connected with Folkestone in 1844, and the London, Chatham & Dover Railway opened its line from Canterbury in 1861.
 Southeastern trains run from Dover Priory to London Charing Cross, London Victoria or London St Pancras International stations in London, and Ramsgate or Sandwich in Kent.
-London is reached in 55 minutes by train from Dover.
+With the introduction of the high-speed service into St Pancras International via High Speed 1, rail journey times between London and Dover were reduced to 55 minutes non-stop.

 The Chatham Main Line into Priory was electrified under British Railways in 1959 as part of Stage 1 of Kent Coast Electrification, under the BR 1955 Modernisation Plan.
 The line up to Ramsgate, via Deal, was subsequently electrified under stage two of Kent Coast electrification in January 1961.
 The line from Folkestone into Priory was electrified in June 1961.

 A tram system operated in the town from 1897 to 1936.